 - Take photos of the crash, including the cars, surroundings, and any injuries

-- Contact a personal injury lawyer
+- Contact a car accident lawyer

 Accomplishing the above steps without delay can aid you in preparing an accurate car crash report.
 Of course, it is important to remember that, in the State of Connecticut, it is mandatory to report most collisions to the police.
 Doing so promptly and cooperating with their investigation can also aid you in filing a legal claim later on.